Autodesk for MacOS | Mac-Compatible Software | Autodesk

-Autodesk provides many native Mac products for 3D modeling, CAD, rendering, animation, VFX, and digital imagery.
+Autodesk provides many native Mac products for 3D modeling, CAD, rendering, animation, VFX (US site), and digital imagery.

 In addition, we provide full support for a number of products when used on the Mac in virtualized environments including Parallels Desktop and VMware Fusion.
 We also support these products via Boot Camp, part of Mac OS X that lets you install and run Windows (and Windows-based applications) on a Mac.